twhite96/made-mistakes-gatsby/src/posts/procreate-paintings/emil-i-portrait.md

 On the positive side, the tip is made of a hard plastic.
 Unlike styli that have the fat rubber nibs --- it doesn't appear it will ever wear out.
 Plus it doesn't smear grease all over the screen which is a big win in my book.

-After getting a taste at what pressure sensitive drawing with Procreate could be like, I just want to own the real thing --- an [Apple Pencil and iPad Pro](/articles/ipad-pro/) :smile:.
+After getting a taste at what pressure sensitive drawing with Procreate could be like, I just want to own the real thing --- an [Apple Pencil and iPad Pro](/articles/ipad-pro/).

 Time lapse video recorded within Procreate.